-The Medical Center's net pension liability (asset) as of December 31, 2022 and 2021, was measured as of December 31, 2021 and 2020, respectively, and the total pension liability used to calculate the net pension liability (asset) was determined by an actuarial valuation as of that date.
+The Medical Center's net pension liability (asset) as of December 31, 2023 and 2022 was measured as of December 31, 2022 and 2021, respectively, and the total pension liability used to calculate the net pension liability (asset) was determined by an actuarial valuation as of that date.

-The total pension liability (asset) in the December 31, 2021 and 2020, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement.
+The total pension liability (asset) in the December 31, 2022 and 2021 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement.

-2021 2020
+2022 2021

 Inflation 2.50% 2.50%

 Salary increases 4.70% 4.60%

 Ad hoc cost of living adjustments N/A N/A

 Investment rate of return, net 7.50% 7.50%

-The December 31, 2021, actuarial valuation mortality rate for depositing members were based on 135 percent of Pub-2010 General Employees Amount-Weighted Mortality Table for males and 120 percent Pub-2010 General Employees Amount-Weighted Mortality Table for females, both projected with 100 percent of the MP-2021 Ultimate scale after 2010.
-Mortality rates for service retirees, beneficiaries and non-depositing members were based on 135 percent of Pub-2010 General Healthy Retirees Amount-Weighted Mortality Table for males and 120% Pub-2010 General Healthy Retirees Amount-Weighted Mortality Table for females, both projected with 100 percent of the MP-2021 Ultimate scale after 2010.
-Mortality rates members were based 160 percent of Pub-2010 General Disabled Retirees Amount-Weighted Mortality Table for males and 125 percent Pub-2010 General Disabled Retirees Amount-Weighted Mortality Table for males and 125 percent Pub-2010 General Disabled Retirees Amount-Weighted Mortality Table for females, both projected with 100 percent of the MP-2021 Ultimate scale after 2010.
-Mortality Table for males and 125 percent Pub-2010 General Disabled Retirees Amount-Weighted Mortality Table for males and 125 percent Pub-2010 General Disabled Retirees Amount-Weighted Mortality Table for males and 125 percent Pub-2010 General Disabled Retirees Amount-Weighted Mortality Table for males and 125 percent Pub-2010 General Disabled Retirees Amount-Weighted Mortality Table for males and 125 percent Pub-2010 General Disabled Retirees Amount-Weighted Mortality Table for females, both projected with 100 percent of the MP-2021 Ultimate scale after 2010.
+The December 31, 2022 actuarial valuation mortality rate for depositing members were based on 135% of Pub-2010 General Employees Amount-Weighted Mortality Table for males and 120% Pub-2010 General Employees Amount-Weighted Mortality Table for females, both projected with 100% of the MP-2022 Ultimate scale after 2010.
+Mortality rates for service retirees, beneficiaries and non-depositing members were based on 135% of Pub-2010 General Healthy Retirees Amount-Weighted Mortality Table for males and 120% Pub-2010 General Healthy Retirees Amount-Weighted Mortality Table for females, both projected with 100% of the MP-2022 Ultimate scale after 2010.
+Mortality rates for disabled retirees were based 160% of Pub-2010 General Disabled Retirees Amount-Weighted Mortality Table for males and 125% Pub-2010 General Disabled Retirees Amount-Weighted Mortality Table for males and 125% Pub-2010 General Disabled Retirees Amount-Weighted Mortality Table for females, both projected with 100% of the MP-2022 Ultimate scale after 2010.
+General Disabled Retirees Amount-Weighted Mortality Table for females, both projected with 100% of the MP-2022 Ultimate scale Amount-Weighted Mortality Table for females, both projected with 100% of the MP-2022 Ultimate scale after 2010.

-The December 31, 2020, actuarial valuation mortality rates for depositing members were based on 90 percent of the RP-2014 Active Employee Mortality Table for females and males projected with 110 percent of the MP-2014 Ultimate scale after 2014.
-Mortality rates for service retirees, beneficiaries and non-depositing members were based on 110 percent of the RP-2014 Healthy Annuitant Mortality Table for females and 130 percent of the RP-2014 Healthy Annuitant Mortality Table for males, both projected with 110 percent of the MP-2014 Ultimate scale after 2014.
-Mortality rates for disabled retirees were based on 115 percent of the RP-2014 Disabled Annuitant Mortality Table for females and 130 percent of the RP-2014 Disabled Annuitant Mortality Table for males, both projected with 110 percent of the RP-2014 Ultimate scale after 2014.
-Mortality Table for females and 130 percent of the RP-2014 Disabled Annuitant Mortality Table for males, both projected with 110 percent of the RP-2014 Disabled Annuitant Mortality Table for females and 130 percent of the RP-2014 Disabled Annuitant Mortality Table for males, both projected with 110 percent of the RP-2014 Disabled Annuitant Mortality Table for males, both projected with 110 percent of the MP-2014 Ultimate scale after 2014.
+The December 31, 2021 actuarial valuation mortality rates for depositing members were based on 90% of the RP-2014 Active Employee Mortality Table for females and males projected with 110 % of the MP-2014 Ultimate scale after 2014.
+Mortality rates for service retirees, beneficiaries and non-depositing members were based on 110 % of the RP-2014 Healthy Annuitant Mortality Table for females and 130 % of the RP-2014 Healthy Annuitant Mortality Table for females and 130 % of the RP-2014.
+Mortality rates for disabled retirees were based on 115 % of the RP-2014 Disabled Annuitant Mortality Table for females and 130 % of the RP-2014 Ultimate scale after 2014.
+Mortality rates for disabled retirees were based on 115 % of the RP-2014 Disabled Annuitant Mortality Table for females and 130 % of the RP-2014 Ultimate scale after 2014.
+Ultimate scale after 2014.

-The actuarial assumptions used in the December 31, 2021 and 2020, valuations were based on the results of an actuarial experience study for the period January 1, 2017 through December 31, 2020.
+The actuarial assumptions used in the December 31, 2022 and 2021 valuations were based on the results of an actuarial experience study for the period January 1, 2018 through December 31, 2021.

 The long-term expected rate of return on pension plan investments was based primarily on historical returns on plan assets, adjusted for changes in target portfolio allocations and recent changes in long-term interest rates based on publicly available information.
-The target allocation and best estimates of rates of return for each major asset class are summarized in the following table.
+The target allocation and best estimates of rates of return for each major asset class are summarized in the following table: